flicus/vertx-telegram-bot-api/README.md

                 .receiver(new LongPollingReceiver())
                 .start();
 ```
-Here we already dont need to write update handler for receiver, commands will be found automatically by annotations and its execute() method will be invoked if the message matches the regexp from commands annotation.
+Here we already don't need to write update handler for receiver, commands will be found automatically by annotations and its execute() method will be invoked if the message matches the regexp from commands annotation.

 ### Default command
 But what if message will not match any command?
-For this case we need to implement default command which will be executed if message doesnt match any other command defenition.
+For this case we need to implement default command which will be executed if message does'nt match any other command definition.
 You can implement several of them, but only one will be set as default command.
 Which one - its depends on which class will be loaded last.
 So there is no sense to implement several default commands.
 This is how to implement default command:
 ```java
 @BotCommand(isDefault = true)
 public class DefaultCommand extends Command {